admveen/NYC_DS_042423/README.md

 If not, type: git remote add origin main <forked_git_repo_address>

-4. As it stands your local repository is only connected to
+4. As it stands your local repository only points to one remote repository: your fork (origin).

+When lectures are added, you will need to be able to get changes from the original lecture repository (i.e. what is on admveen) and update your fork and local repository.
+We thus need to add another remote repository which will point to the location where the instructional team will add lectures.
+It is customary to denote the alias to this original repository as **upstream**.

- git remote add upstream https://github.com/admveen/ORIGINAL_REPOSITORY.git
+ git remote add upstream git@github.com:admveen/NYC_DS_042423.git

 ### Getting new lectures (updates from the upstream)